A

 Lara Tabbara is Lebanese New-Yorker raised in Geneva, Switzerland.
 She is a freelance writer who covers art galleries in the Middle East.
 With a B.A. in Journalism and Art History from NYU, she now holds a Master’s from Christie’s Education.
 Tabbara is the founder of Art and The City, a blog documenting her experiences in the New York art scene, chronicling gallery openings, museum exhibitions, and artist retrospectives.

-Woodman Taylor is an art historian, curator and musician whose scholarship and curatorial practice explicate visual cultures of both West and South Asia.
+Woodman Taylor, PhD., is an art historian, curator and musician whose scholarship and curatorial practice explicate visual cultures of both West and South Asia.
 As a curator, Dr. Taylor trained at Harvard’s Fogg Art Museum and later was recruited to be curator for South Asian and Islamic Art at Boston’s Museum of Fine Arts where his new initiatives included exhibiting contemporary Asian artists.

-Eckhard Thiemann is a programmer, specialising in contemporary Arab culture, dance, internationalism and festivals.
+Eckhard Thiemann (@eckhard_thiemann) is a programmer, specialising in contemporary Arab culture, dance, internationalism and festivals.
 He is Artistic Director & CEO of Shubbak, London’s largest festival of contemporary Arab culture.

 W